share/sharedb/docs/api/sharedb-error.md

 > The default type being used by the client does not match the default type expected by the server.

-> This will typically only happen when using a different default type to the built-in `json0` used by ShareDB by default (eg if using a fork).
+> This will typically only happen when using a different default type to the built-in `json0` used by ShareDB by default (e.g. if using a fork).
 The exact same type must be used by both the client and the server, and should be registered as the default type:

 > ```javascript
 > var ShareDB = require('sharedb');